asvae/my-articles/WIP/vuex-or-not/article.md

 this.editField(product.id, field.id, fieldValue.id, fieldValueData)
 ```

 Inside the action you would have to find **product** in list, then **field** in **product**, then **fieldValue** in **field**.
-After that you'd have to merge changes.
+After that you'd have to merge changes in store.
 This easily takes 10-15 lines of code.
 And such cases could be numerous, depending on complexity of you app.

 Second, less obvious problem, is that the solution has tight coupling.
-When we pass `product.id` via props into **FieldValueEdit**, component becomes knowledgeable about **product**.
-Which makes impossible to reuse component in different contexts nor test it in isolation.
+After we pass `product.id` via props into **FieldValueEdit** -  component becomes knowledgeable about **product**.
+Which makes it impossible to reuse component in different contexts nor test in isolation.

 ## Communication and conventions

-For communication we got UML and rich OOP thesaurus, yet vuex doesn't benefit from either of these.
+To simplify communication between developers we have powerful tools, such as UML and rich OOP thesaurus, yet vuex doesn't benefit from any of those.
 This limits developers in ability to showcase high level ideas without getting immersed in actual code.

 Furthermore, developing on vuex, you have 2 ways to progress:

 * Stick to manual and simplest cases (conventional).
-Which is limited (but reasonable for app with ~100 components).
+Which is limited (but reasonable for app with number of components ≤ 100).
 * Invent your own methods and patterns (unconventional).
 Which requires additional documentation and training.
 You'd also lack tooling and IDE support.

 ## No classes